 Last but not least, to efficiently reach our mission and objectives, MINDS has a team of Allied Health Professionals (AHP), consisting of psychologists, occupational therapists, physiotherapsists, language therapists, social workers and nurses, to provide the professional care and services for our clients with special needs.

 Individuals with intellectual disability aged 18 years and above whom are independent in mobility and daily living skills such as toileting, feeding and personal grooming.
 They must have a minimum attention span of 20 minutes with no tendencies towards aggressive or destructive behaviours.

-MINDS runs 4 Training & Development Centres (TDCs) and they are located in Clementi, Ang Mo Kio, Hougang and Tampines.
-The 4 centres serve adult clients with intellectual disability (age 18 years and above) who display more challenging behaviours and require greater specialized intervention to enhance their independence in daily living skills such as personal grooming, toileting, hygiene, and adaptive behaviours.
+MINDS runs 5 Training & Development Centres (TDCs) and they are located in Ang Mo Kio, Clementi, Eunos, Hougang and Tampines.
+The 5 centres serve adult clients with intellectual disability (age 18 years and above) who display more challenging behaviours and require greater specialized intervention to enhance their independence in daily living skills such as personal grooming, toileting, hygiene, and adaptive behaviours.

 Included in the training programmes are community living skills, social/recreational skills as well as pre-vocational skills.
 Extensive training is provided through a multi-disciplinary team of allied health professionals to regulate behaviours and improve independent living skills so that in time, some may eventually be transferred to the Employment Development Centres (EDCs).
 The core focus of the service is to promote the social integration of these adults into gainful mainstream activities, so as to enable them to lead a meaningful life independently.